News

 Blogs

-This exciting opportunity is a chance to work on robustness, safety and explainability in machine learning, applied to modern LLMs.
-You will be part of the Lamarr Institute for Machine Learning and Artificial Intelligence, specifically the international research group Data Science and Language Technologies of Prof. Dr. Lucie Flek and Dr. Charles Welch, working in close collaboration with the OpenGPT-X initiative and the Fraunhofer Institute for Intelligent Analysis and Information Systems (IA…
+This exciting Full-Time Senior Postdoctoral Researcher (E14 100%) in Natural Language Processing and Machine Learning.
+You will be part of the Lamarr Institute for Machine Learning and Artificial Intelligence, specifically the international research group Data Science and Language Technologies of Prof. Dr. Lucie Flek, working in close collaboration with the OpenGPT-X initiative and the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS), jointly driving research initi…

 2022